-You should be aware that a person infected with an STD, HIV or Hepatitis B may appear perfectly healthy and may not even know that they are infected.
+You should be aware that a person infected with an STD, HIV, or Hepatitis B may appear perfectly healthy and may not even know that they are infected.

-If you think believe there is a chance you may have been infected, make an appointment for a thorough check-up with your doctor or VD clinic.
+If you believe there is a chance you may have been infected, make an appointment for a thorough check-up with your doctor or VD clinic.

 It is difficult to be sure about the risk of HIV infection in different parts of the world.
-However, it is clear that the infection is widespread and although the risk is high amongst homosexual and intravenous drug using groups, on a global scale, it is primarily a heterosexually spread disease.
+However, it is clear that the infection is widespread and although the risk is high amongst homosexual and intravenous drug-using groups, on a global scale, it is primarily a heterosexually spread disease.

 Large numbers of the population in many parts of Africa are infected and AIDS is common.
 Infection is also widespread in other countries throughout Asia and South America where a high proportion of prostitutes are infected.

 When you think of having a tattoo or piercing done, remember that it involves your skin being pierced and forming an open sore.
-Unhygienic practices, such as unsterilized needles or use of a needle between clients could result in an infection or cross-contamination with dire consequences.
+Unhygienic practices, such as unsterilized needles or the use of a needle between clients could result in an infection or cross-contamination with dire consequences.